List of bus routes in Metro Manila: Love Bus

 In August 2025, the Marcos administration announced that it would revive the Love Bus, a premium bus service previously operated by the state-owned Metropolitan Manila Transit Corporation (MMTC).
 The revived service aims to offer free rides in Metro Manila, Metro Cebu, and Metro Davao.

 Since September 2025, two routes have been launched in Metro Manila, which mainly connect the Valenzuela Gateway Complex to the cities of Manila, Pasay, and Quezon City.
-Both routes in Metro Manila are each served by a fleet of five 20-seater lectric minibuses operated by the Department of Transportation and Global Electric Transportation (GET) Philippines.
+Both routes in Metro Manila are each served by a fleet of five 20-seater electric minibuses operated by the Department of Transportation and Global Electric Transportation (GET) Philippines.
 The two routes are free of charge throughout September.
 From October onwards, the service will remain free for senior citizens and persons with disabilities at all times and for other passengers during peak hours from 6:00 am to 9:00 am and 5:00 pm to 8:00 pm.